vtrnnhlinh/vtrnnhlinh.github.io/_posts/2026-05-31-may-26-reading-log.md

 ## 9. Người ăn chay - Han Kang

-It's a wonderful read with the emotional turmoil remains in me.
-The characters are being drawn in a special way, both steoreo and sotisphicated.
-The childhood trauma, the society's expectations, the dysfunctional family, all makes this work attractive in its own way.
+It's a wonderful read, and the emotional turmoil is still kind of in me after finishing it.

+The characters are drawn in a very specific way—both stereotypical and sophisticated at the same time.
+Childhood trauma, society's expectations, dysfunctional family dynamics… all of that makes this book feel disturbing in a quiet way, but also very compelling.

-I recommend if you want a deep emotional journey.
+I recommend it if you want a deep emotional journey that lingers.

 Rate: 4/5

+---

 ## 10. Hiệu sách cuối cùng ở London - Madeline Martin

-It's a good read, it would be better if I am a British.
-The love story is sweet, on point.
-No drama bla bla, just pure hope from books in the middle of war.
+It's a good read.
+Probably would hit differently if I were British, honestly.

+The love story is sweet, simple, no unnecessary drama—just this quiet sense of hope around books in the middle of war.

-But it always make me feel funny because it is something like "colonialism vs fascism".
-Both are horrible :)
+Sometimes it feels a bit ironic though, like the background tension is “colonialism vs fascism.”
+Neither side feels clean, which is kind of interesting in a weird way :)

 Rate: 4/5